-The goal of the Parkinson’s Foundation Research Centers program is to provide funding for innovative team science at institutions working on a thematic area of Parkinson’s disease.
+The goal of the Parkinson’s Foundation Research Centers is to provide funding for innovative teams of scientists working on a thematic area of Parkinson’s disease.
 The Foundation is interested in proposals that tackle critical issues or problems that are impeding progress in the field of PD research.

 The Parkinson’s Foundation’s vision and mission is based on three interwoven priorities: research discoveries that prevent, control and ultimately cure the disease for all people with Parkinson’s, that all people with Parkinson’s have access to equitable and quality care, and that all people affected by Parkinson’s have the information and resources they need.
-As such, proposals that touch upon these pillars (for example, studies unraveling the pathophysiology of PD, preclinical work towards disease-modifying therapies, or symptomatic therapy for unmet clinical needs) will be given priority.
+As such, proposals that touch upon these priorities (for example, studies unraveling the pathophysiology of PD, preclinical work towards disease-modifying therapies, or symptomatic therapy for unmet clinical needs) will be given priority.

 Level of Support

-The goal of the Center award is to provide as much flexibility as possible.
-As such, applicants are only required to submit a full budget for Year 1.
+The goal of the Research Center award is to provide as much flexibility as possible.
+As such, applicants are only required to submit a total budget for Year 1.
 Awarded centers will be able to submit a new budget for proposed work for the following year as part of the annual progress report.
 In addition, each year, $50,000 of this award should be reserved for pilot work and new collaborations.
-These can be proposed as part of the application process, or at a later time during the award year.
-Carry over of unused funds from year to year is permitted.
+These can be proposed as part of the application process, or later, during the award year.
+Carryover of unused funds from year to year is permitted.

-This award is not meant to fully support any single PI salary 100%, and as such, the award can support up to 40% effort for individual PI salaries; PI salaries are subject to the NIH cap of $189,600.
-The salary of other personnel is not limited.
+This award is not meant to fully support the salary of any single PI, and as such, the award is capped to support up to 40% effort for individual PI salaries and is subject to the NIH salary cap of $199,300.
+The percent effort salary support of other personnel is not limited.

-Some institutions applying for this award may already have center funding from or be developing a proposal for another mechanism (e.g., Udall Centers).
+Some institutions applying for this award may already have center funding from or be developing a proposal for another mechanism (e.g., Udall Centers, ASAP).
 In these cases, the applicant must clearly state and justify how Parkinson’s Foundation funding will be utilized to leverage existing support.
-That is, applicants must be able to answer how Foundation support will be complementary and synergistic to existing support.
+In particular, applicants must be able to answer how Foundation support will be complementary and synergistic to existing support.
 Applicants must state how the proposed projects differ from or build upon projects being funded by other sources.
 At least one of the projects proposed must be de novo (i.e., not funded by any other source).

 Eligibility and Requirements

 This award program is open to an interdisciplinary team of scientists working in the field of Parkinson’s disease.
-The team may all reside in the same geographical area and work at the same institution, or through a virtual center with scientists spread across regions and institutions.
+The team may all reside in the same geographical area and work at the same institution or collaborate through a virtual center with scientists spread across regions and institutions.
 Preference will be given to applications which demonstrate cross-departmental or cross-institutional collaboration, bringing new approaches and perspectives to solving PD.
 Institutions that hold a Parkinson’s Foundation Center of Excellence designation for their clinical care and international applicants are also welcome to apply.

-- Principal Investigators (PI) on the team should be faculty-level, established investigators who have made significant and unique contributions to the research being proposed.
+- Principal Investigators (PI) on the team should be faculty-level, established investigators who have the ability to make significant and unique contributions to the research being proposed.
 Teams should have at least 3 Principal Investigators, one of whom will be the Center Director.

-- Other team members should include postdoctoral fellows, graduate students, and research technicians who will be involved in the research.
+- Other team members may include postdoctoral fellows, graduate students, and research technicians who will be involved in the research.